 Sligo is often overlooked as a tourist destination in Ireland.
-This baffles me because we fell in love with the place after coming here on holiday 27 years ago.
-So much so that we moved over from the UK the following year.
 To show you just how beautiful it is I thought I post some of my photos.

 The photo at the top of the post was taken in Ballincar almost opposite the Radisson Blu Hotel.
 Dunmoran Strand is the beach in the image above, one of the many beaches in Sligo you’ll find it after Skreen and you can also walk to Aughris from it.